-Result: Within four months, the company’s on-time fulfilment record soared from 61% to 98%, and we enjoyed an 82% decline in canceled orders.
+Within four months, the company’s on-time fulfillment record soared from 61% to 98%, and we enjoyed an 82% decline in canceled orders.
 By year’s end, profits rose by 23%.

 Now, obviously, that description is too long to be used in your resume.
 However, we can use the information you generated with the STAR method to create your resume entry.

 Bringing it all together

 Using the details above, your work experience entry might look something like this:

 - Led effort to resolve inventory management deficit at ABC Corp.

 - Redesigned inventory control system, quality controls, network integration, and training efforts.

 - Our efforts improved on-time order fulfillment by 45%, increased profits by 23%, and reduced canceled orders by 82%.